IntentArchitect/Docs/articles/module-building/application-templates/metadata-installation/metadata-installation.md

 ---
-uid: application-templates.metadata-installation
+uid: module-building.application-templates.metadata-installation
 ---
 # Metadata installation

 ## Overview

-Intent Architect can automatically install metadata for Designers as an Intent Architect Application is created from an [Application Template](xref:applications.application-templates.about-application-templates) or alternatively as a Module is installed/reinstalled.
+Intent Architect can automatically install metadata for Designers as an Intent Architect Application is created from an [Application Template](xref:module-building.application-templates.about-application-templates) or alternatively as a Module is installed/reinstalled.

 During packaging of both Application Templates and Modules, the Intent Architect packager will look for any `.installation.config` files present in the `content` sub-folder.
 We recommend following a convention of naming `.installation.config` files after the designer for which they have metadata, for example `visual-studio.installation.config` for the Visual Studio designer or `domain.installation.config` for the Domain Designer.